LBHB/multichannel_sorting/readme.md

 ## To Install:

-cd to folder where you want to store the multichannel code
+cd to folder where you want to store the multichannel code.
+The path to this folder is reffered to as <multichannel_sorting_path> throught these instructions

 Get all the code:
 ```bash